 In a film where the hero and villain are clearly marked, he is the only character who is not unidimensional.
 Manoj Bajpayee moves between exaggerated gestures and searing intensity with such ease, that you can't help but be hooked onto his story.
 Even when his story is not the movie's central subject.

-Today, years later, most of us remember the movie mainly for the ultimate dance number, Sapne Mein Milti Hai.
+Today, most of us remember the movie mainly for the ultimate dance number, Sapne Mein Milti Hai.
 But, in a world of Sacred Games and Mirzapur, Bhiku Mhatre's brand of crime still stands separately - all thanks to the 'king' of complex performances, Manoj Bajpayee.